brycebyington/SwiftBrowser/README.md

 # features (wip)
 - an HTML parser
 - a page layout tool
-- text rendering using CoreText instead of tkinter
+- text rendering using AppKit

 feature parity is currently in active progress!